Deepanshu7763/Coffee-Website/README.md

 In this website we can pretend to order some different types or some expensive coffee or coffee beens and Offer an interactive section where users can learn about different coffee flavors and origins.
 We can Sell here coffee beans, ground coffee, and brewing equipment.
-We can order here different types of coffees like:- espresso, cappuccino, cold brew, Arabica
+We can order here different types of coffees like:- espresso, cappuccino, cold brew, Arabica etc.